gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 Project under construction.
 First complete release early May 2024 🚧👷‍♂️

 What is missing now:
-🟡 Some OS do not find dark mode template of pyqtdarktheme.

-🟡 Audio capture mistake (first 0.2 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior).
+- Audio capture mistake (first 0.2 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior).

-🔴 Transcriptions disabled, for DEBUG purposes. (contact me if you need a working version)

-🔴 HF export not complete ´, including HF.
+- HF export not complete ´, including HF.
+- File drop and upload not fully complete.
 # Synthetic Speech Dataset Generator (SpeechGen)

 With the rising number of ASR/NLP open source projects democratizing the AI human-machine interface comes with the necessity of getting better ASR datasets. <Whisper Temple delves creates a simple-to-use platform to create Synthetic speech datasets, creating pairs of audio and text.
 Translation powered by faster-whisper ⏩ Synthetic translations can be edited in UI Data viewer.